MaroonCoffee/tesseract/README.md

 Like Cube, when the cursor reaches the end of one side of a cube it wraps back around to the other side and its visual direction may appear to have changed (though it's really a change in perspective).
 ![cube-traversal](./imgs/cube.png)

-Tesseract's equivalent wrap around gimick is with its wormhole operator, which warps the cursor from one cube face to another cube face based on the geometory of a tesseract.
+Tesseract's equivalent wrap around gimmick is with its wormhole operator, which warps the cursor from one cube face to another cube face based on the geometry of a tesseract.
 Each square face of a tesseract has a single corresponding face that occupies the same space as the first.
 For reference, here's a tesseract unfolding (Source: https://en.wikipedia.org/wiki/Tesseract)

 ![tesseract-unfolding](./imgs/unfolding_tesseract.gif)